- Global survey commissioned by ABB highlights current and future plans of companies to invest in energy efficiency to achieve Net Zero

 Industrial motor-driven systems, in particular, hold huge potential for energy efficiency measures.
 Almost two-thirds of the survey respondents are upgrading their equipment to best-in-class efficiency ratings, such as high-efficiency electric motors controlled by variable speed drives.

-More key learnings from the survey:
+More key learnings from Malaysia:

 Energy Efficiency Movement